HeyPuter/multiline-ini/README.md

 These parsers are all implemented using regex, and are designed to process each line individually searching for a `[section]` or `key=value` pair.
+This makes it more challenging to add multiline support to an existing parser.

 ## Contributions